Lake Sunset- Irix 15m - copyright ©Dana O. Crandel

 Use Manual Focus

-As the light changes and clouds move in and out of the frame, etc. your autofocus system may fail.
-It’s simply a matter of a difficult focusing situation.
-Rather than take the risk of losing great shots, switch off your AF and set your focus manually.
+As the light changes and clouds move in and out of the frame, etc., your autofocus system may fail.
+It's simply a matter of a difficult focusing situation.
+Rather than risk losing great shots, switch off your AF and set your focus manually.

 This is one of the areas where Irix lenses really shine!
 Our lenses all incorporate smooth focusing, as well as a focus lock ring.
 They also include two important focusing aids: